Uses for Remaining Soybean Products After Soy Oil is Consumed for Biodiesel

 Citations

-1. What is the primary byproduct of soybean oil extraction?
+1. What are the main byproducts of soybean oil extraction?

-2. How is soybean meal utilized in aquaculture?
+2. How is soybean meal used in animal feed?

 Your Source for Premium Soybean Oil